laravel/docs/cashier-paddle.md

     // Retrieve prices for two products...
     $prices = User::productPrices([123, 456]);

 Paddle will use a user's [`paddleCountry` method](#customer-defaults) to retrieve the prices in the currency that matches for them.
 So, for example, a user living in the US will see prices in USD while a user in Belgium will see prices in EUR.
-If no matching currency can be found the default set currency on the product will be used.
+If no matching currency can be found the default currency of the product will be used.
 You can customize all prices of a product or subscription plan in the Paddle control panel.

 #### Coupons